choulab/lab-website/content/home/slider.md

   #overlay_filter = 0.3  # Darken the image.
 Value in range 0-1.

 [[item]]
+  title = "DNA nanotechnology"
-  title = "Biosynthetic RNA nanofactory" content = "we programmed DNA to create a nanoscale compartment and spatially organized enzymes within its lumen for integrated RNA manufacturing.
-This synthetic biology project is aimed at pushing the boundaries of engineering complexity<br>(Image courtesy of Dr. Rasmus Sorensen)" align = "left"
+  content = "We are programming DNA to create nanoscale devices and using these devices to probe and manipulate biological systems<br>(Image courtesy of Dr. Rasmus Sorensen)" align = "left"

   #overlay_color = "#555"  # An HTML color value.